 Something important to note that we will come back to later: Under the Credit Repair Organizations Act, credit repair companies are prohibited from demanding advance payment (meaning they can’t charge you before any work is completed.)

 Fixing your own credit is absolutely an option and any ethical credit repair company will tell you that.

 “If your situation is simple, and all you have are an obvious error or two, then you may just want to try a round of credit repair on your own,” Padawer said.

-Are There Trustworthy Credit Repair Companies?
+Are There Legitimate Credit Repair Companies?

 You may have seen ads for companies that promise your credit score will see “a 100-point jump immediately!”
 Sounds fishy, right?
-It’s because it is.
+That’s because it is.
 In fact, it’s illegal for a credit repair company to promise results like that and any company that does so is one you should steer clear of.